Nick Castellanos

 Early Life and Background

-Castellanos was raised by his parents, Michelle and Jorge Castellanos, in South Florida.
-He is of Cuban descent through his father, while his mother’s family is based in Michigan.
-Castellanos played little league baseball in Davie, Florida.
-He attended the American Heritage School in Plantation, Florida, where he played for the school’s baseball team.
-American Heritage won the Florida state championship during his sophomore year.
-Castellanos later transferred to Archbishop McCarthy High School in Southwest Ranches, Florida, before his junior year.
-He was named Gatorade Player of the Year for the state of Florida after finishing his senior season with a .542 batting average, 34 runs scored, 41 runs batted in, and 22 stolen bases, leading his team to the Class 4A state championship.
-In the 2009 Under Armour All-America Baseball Game, played at Wrigley Field, he scored three runs, had four doubles, and three RBIs, winning Most Valuable Player honors.
-Castellanos also played for the United States national baseball team for individuals 18 years of age and under in the 2009 Pan American Junior Championships, where he batted .356 with six doubles and nine RBIs, leading all players with 14 runs scored.
-He was named to the All-Tournament team and committed to attend the University of Miami on a baseball scholarship, intending to play college baseball for the Miami Hurricanes.
+Castellanos attended the American Heritage School in Plantation, Florida, where he played for the school’s baseball team and helped American Heritage win a Florida state championship during his sophomore year.
+Before his junior year, he transferred to Archbishop McCarthy High School in Southwest Ranches, Florida, where he continued to refine his skills.
+As a senior, Castellanos finished with a .542 batting average, 34 runs scored, 41 runs batted in, and 22 stolen bases while leading his team to the Class 4A state championship, earning Gatorade Florida Player of the Year honors.
+In the 2009 Under Armour All-America Baseball Game at Wrigley Field, he scored three runs with four doubles and three RBIs to win Most Valuable Player honors.
+He also represented the United States at the 2009 Pan American Junior Championships, helping the team win a gold medal while earning All-Tournament recognition.

 Path to Baseball